ZEN-universe/ZEN-garden/docs/files/user_guide/building_models.rst

 Building a model
 ################

-A model in ZEN-gardon consists entirely of input data files in the ``.json`` and ``.csv`` file formats.
+A model in ZEN-garden consists entirely of input data files in the ``.json`` and ``.csv`` file formats.
 Building a model therefore refers to creating the input files, in the proper input format, for ZEN-garden to read.
 The code uses these input files to construct, solve, and analyze the desired model.
 You can build a new or adapt an existing model in ZEN-garden.
 Note that you do not need to change any code when working with a new model.
 You only need to provide the necessary files in the correct format.

 At the highest level, two components are necessary in a ZEN-garden model:

 1. A 'config.json' file which names dataset to be used, specifies solver configuration, and sets high-level analysis options.
-2. A folder (henceforth refered to as the ``dataset``) which contains detailed information about the desired model's network topology, conversion technologies, and transport technologies.
+2. A folder (henceforth referred to as the ``dataset``) which contains detailed information about the desired model's network topology, conversion technologies, and transport technologies.

 .. code-block::